cisagov/LME/README.md

 Podman is more secure (by default) against container escape attacks than Docker.
 It also is far more debug and programmer friendly for making containers secure.

 ### Containers:
-  - caddy: acts as a reverse proxy for the container architecture:
-    - routes traffic to the backend services
-    - hosts lme-front end
-    - helps access all services behind one pane of glass
   - setup: runs `/config/setup/init-setup.sh` based on the configuration of dns defined in `/config/setup/instances.yml`.
 The script will create a CA, underlying certs for each service, and intialize the admin accounts for elasticsearch(user:`elastic`) and kibana(user:`kibana_system`).
   - elasticsearch: runs the database for LME and indexes all logs
   - kibana: the front end for querying logs,  investigating via dashboards, and managing fleet agents...